urcsc210/csc210-course-documentation/assignment05-html-templates/instructions.md

 This is the new part...

-- Use a URL like this to inject data into your web app<br> `http://127.0.0.1:5000/?ingredient=booze`
+- Use a URL to inject data into your web app<br>e.g.  `http://127.0.0.1:5000/?ingredient=booze`...you can come-up with anything you want
   - The query string must use the key/value format
   - You only need one key/value pair
-  - Suggestion: make the key: "ingredient"
 - Use Jinja2's control structures to create a new list item (in an `<li>` tag) showing up in the HTML like this
 ```html
 	<ul id="ingredientsList">